oliverklee/ext-seminars/Documentation/EN/Configuration/ChangingTheLocalizedStrings/Index.rst

 cannot be changed.)

-When you want to change some strings, please don't change locallang.xml or pi1/locallang.xml directly as these changes would get overwritten on the next update.
+When you want to change some strings, please don't change locallang.xml directly as these changes would get overwritten on the next update.
 Instead, do it like this:

 #.
 Find out the language code of the language for which you'd like to